 - 1. The applicant, Peter Passarelli (Public Works Director), on behalf of the City of Milwaukie, has applied for community service use approval to construct improvements at Balfour Park.
-The subject property is located at 3039 SE Balfour St and is zoned Moderate Density Residential (R-MD).
-The land use application file number is CSU-2023-002. - 2.
-The applicant proposes to develop Balfour Park in accordance with the associated concept plan adopted by City Council in 2015 (file #CPA-2015-002).
-The site, which consists of Lots 17 and 18 from Block 9 of the Bonnie View Acres Plat No. 4 subdivision (platted in 1923), is currently undeveloped; a pre-existing single-unit dwelling on the site was demolished in 2006-07.
-The proposed park improvements include a play area, natural play features, walking trails, water fountain, picnic shelter, bicycle parking, and a monument sign. - 3.
+The subject property is located at 4225 SE Bowman St and is zoned Moderate Density Residential (R-MD).
+[Note: The site was previously unaddressed, and the street number 4267 was initially used to identify it for events related to park planning.
+The official addressing process has since been completed and resulted in the assignment of 4225 as the number.]
+The land use application file number is CSU-2023-003. - 2.
+The applicant proposes to develop Bowman-Brae Park in accordance with the associated concept plan adopted by City Council in 2015 (file #CPA-2015-002).
+The site, which consists of a portion of Lot 13 of the Atkinson Plat (platted in 1890), is currently undeveloped.
+The proposed park improvements include a play area, natural play features, walking trails, benches, water fountain, picnic shelter, bicycle parking, tree plantings, and two monument signs. - 3.
 The proposal is subject to the following provisions of the Milwaukie Municipal Code (MMC): - MMC Section 19.301 Moderate Density Residential Zone (R-MD) - MMC Subsection 19.504.7 On-Site Walkways and Circulation - MMC Chapter 19.600 Off-Street Parking and Loading - MMC Chapter 19.700 Public Facility Improvements - MMC Section 19.904 Community Service Uses - MMC Section 14.08.090 Conditional and Community Service Use Signs - MMC Section 19.1006 Type III Review